illonab/cvpuzzle/README.md

 3. Run `npm install` in the root folder
 4. Run `npm run server` in the root folder

+By default client is running on port `3000` and server is running on port `8080`.
+See `.env` to change these values.

 ## How to clean the database

 The sevice uses filesystem based database RocksDB.
 It is configured to use `/dbfolder` as the root folder for the database.